By Ellen Finch

 12. Add texture with a rug

 When it comes to the finishing touches for your space, treat it like any other room in your house, right down to the soft furnishings you use.
-An outdoor rug provides comfort underfoot and adds pattern and colour.
+The best outdoor rugs will provide comfort underfoot and add pattern and colour.
 This Nani Marquina rug is a fabulous investment buy, but we also love Made’s offerings.
 Look for recycled plastic rugs for eco credentials – not only do they save plastic from landfill, they’re also water resistant and super durable.

 13. Get fancy with dinnerware